 Attendance Allowance is not means-tested so it does not matter what other income or savings you have.
 You normally will have needed help for six months before benefit can be claimed, but there are special rules if you have a terminal illness.
 A claim can be made on your behalf if you cannot manage your own affairs.

-You must be aged 65 or over to claim Attendance Allowance - if you are aged under 65 then you can claim Personal Independence Payment.
+You must have reached state pension age to claim Attendance Allowance - if you are still working age then you can claim Personal Independence Payment.

 How much do I get?